karlpokus/aws-tools/README.md

 - [x] ec2
 - [ ] role: lambda resource-based policy
 - [ ] logs: ignore log_group prefix for lookup
+- [ ] dump header to stderr so we can pipe to jq

 # license
 MIT